Skip to main content

 Image

-Sunday October 27th is Owen D Young’s 150th birthday.
-On the 27th there will be a celebration of this milestone at the Owen D Young Central School in Young’s hometown of Van Hornesville New York, and the event will pay particular attention to Young’s lifelong engagement with the major issues of educating the American Public.
+Sunday October 27th was Owen D Young’s 150th birthday.
+On the 27th there was a celebration of this milestone at the Owen D Young Central School in Young’s hometown of Van Hornesville New York, and the event paid particular attention to Young’s lifelong engagement with the major issues of educating the American Public.
 His contributions include leading the Commission to establish the system of the State University of New York (SUNY).
 Dr. Keith Landa, a member of the SUNY Board of Trustees, will speak to the historical significance of Young’s legacy.
-Special Collections Librarian Paul Doty will be attending to give a St. Lawrence perspective, and to speak to Young’s accomplishments, and his bibliographic interests.
+Special Collections Librarian Paul Doty attended to give a St. Lawrence perspective, and to speak to Young’s accomplishments, and his bibliographic interests.

 Owen D Young was part of St. Lawrence’s class of 1894 and served St. Lawrence as the Chair of the Board of Trustees from 1924-1934.
 Young was a frequent speaker at St. Lawrence commencements and other university events, and was a key player in many fundraising endeavors in the first half of the twentieth century.